Axway/open-banking-docs/content/en/docs/deployment/installation/developer-portal.md

 ---

-## Download Developer Portal Helm chart
+## Download the Developer Portal Helm chart

 Download the Axway Open Banking Developer Portal Helm chart to customize it locally.